List of Mad Men characters: Francine Hanson

 Francine Hanson (Anne Dudek) is one of Betty Draper's closest friends and neighbors in the first four seasons, before Betty moves from Ossining.
 Francine spends many afternoons gossiping with Betty about the neighborhood's newest resident, divorcée Helen Bishop.
 Francine, who is married to Carlton Hanson, has a son named Ernie and is pregnant in Season 1, giving birth to a baby girl named Jessica.
-Francine confides to Betty that she thinks Carlton is having an affair.
-The clues—secret phone calls to Manhattan and the fact that Carlton sleeps at the Waldorf two nights a week—make her wish she could just poison him.
+Francine confides to Betty that she thinks Carlton is having an affair, as he makes secret phone calls to Manhattan and sleeps at the Waldorf Astoria two nights a week; she tells Betty she wishes she could poison him.
 Even Don is uncomfortable with Carlton, who confides his attraction to Jessica's young babysitter.
 By Season 2 the couple has reconciled somewhat; Carlton appears to have gained weight, and the insinuation is that food has become a substitute for womanizing.
 After Betty and her family leave Ossining, Francine appears only once, meeting Betty for lunch in the Season 7 episode "Field Trip", by which time she is working as a travel agent in Dobbs Ferry.